Extract Images From PDF on Mac – Effortlessly Extract Items From PDF

 1. If your PDF document opens with a password, this tool provides an inbuilt feature to unlock it.
 You don’t have to separately remove the security settings.
 However, you need to provide the password and don’t worry this software does not save any password.

 2. If your PDF files have a modification or editing restrictions, this tool can still extract images from them.

 3. This Mac tool can extract images from multiple PDF files at once.
-Designed with robust functionalities this tool effortlessly takes out all the desired images.
+Designed with robust functionalities this tool effortlessly takes out all the desired images/ pictures/ photos from PDFs.

-In this blog, I introduced you to an automated tool to extract images from PDF Mac.
+In this blog, I introduced you to an automated tool to extract images from PDF on Mac OS.
 This tool is compatible with all the Mac OS X versions (10.8 & above).
 You can download the free demo edition of this tool.
 Demo edition will extract one image each from 5 PDF files.